Classes for ACT Prep

-The content tested by the ACT test is of the high school level, but you should not draw the conclusion that preparing for the ACT test is an easy task.
-In spite of the fact that you may be in your junior or senior year at high school when you take the ACT test, you may have to carry out extensive review of the content taught in all your years at high school.
-The only advantage would be that since you are in touch with your studies you may not have any major difficulty in recalling the basic fundamentals of the subject areas assessed by the ACT test.
-You have to dedicate attention to each of the sub tests of the ACT test, that is, Math, English, Science and Reading test.
+The content tested is of the high school level, but you should not draw the conclusion that preparing for the test is an easy task.
+In spite of the fact that you may be in your junior or senior year at high school when you take the test, you may have to carry out extensive review of the content taught in all your years at high school.
+The only advantage would be that since you are in touch with your studies you may not have any major difficulty in recalling the basic fundamentals of the subject areas assessed by the test.
+You have to dedicate attention to each of the sub tests of the test, that is, Math, English, Science and Reading test.
 If you are taking the optional Writing Test too, then you should prepare for it accordingly.
-A large number of students go in for an ACT Class to assist them in their ACT prep.
+A large number of students attend classes to assist themselves in their preparation.

-You can start your Act prep by taking a free ACT practice test.
+You can start your preparation by taking a practice test at no cost.
 This initial practice test will help you to identify the content areas in which you will need extensive review.
-You should then plan your ACT prep in such a way that you are able to dedicate more effort in overcoming your weaknesses.
-If you feel that you will not be able to improve your weak subject areas by self study then you can decide to enroll for an ACT Class.
+You should then plan your preparation in such a way that you are able to dedicate more effort in overcoming your weaknesses.
+If you feel that you will not be able to improve your weak subject areas by self study then you can decide to enroll for an ACT class.

-Therefore, it is advisable to register for an ACT Class at the earliest available opportunity and make the best use of it.
+Therefore, it is advisable to register for a class at the earliest available opportunity and make the best use of it.
 Getting admission to a college of your choice will pave the way for success in achieving your career aspirations.
-However, this is possible only if you get good ACT scores.
-Do not forget that there are a number of students appearing for the ACT test at the same time as you are and only the best will be able to secure admission to reputed colleges.
-Therefore, you have to put in your best in your ACT prep and what could be better than availing the facilities and guidance provided by an ACT Class?
+However, this is possible only if you get good scores.
+Do not forget that there are a number of students appearing for the test at the same time as you are and only the best will be able to secure admission to reputed colleges.
+Therefore, you have to put your best in your preparation and what could be better than availing the facilities and guidance provided by a prep class?

-There are a number of institutes of the test prep industry that offer ACT Classes.
-ACT Prep courses conducted by reputed test prep institutes like Kaplan can prove to be very beneficial.
-Such institutes possess a great deal of experience in preparing students for the ACT test.
-The teachers taking the ACT Class impart expert guidance to the students and are able to clarify most of their doubts.
-The students attending ACT Classes with a good test prep institute are able to gain access to a wide range of excellent ACT study material and strategies for attempting the questions correctly.
-The more reputed an institution is the higher is its registration fees for an ACT Class.
-If you feel that you will not be able to afford the cost of registering for an Act Class, then it would be advisable to go in for self study prep method when you take the ACT test in your junior year.
-If the ACT scores are not up to the mark, then you can contemplate going in for an ACT Class before you take a retest.
-There are a number of resources available to help you in self study for the ACT test.
-You will get a number of ACT Guides in bookstores and you can also buy them online on web sites like www.amazon.com and www.actstudent.org.
-You can get access to free practice tests and many other ACT test taking tips on ACT's web site, www.actstudent.org.
+There are a number of institutes that help you in preparation by offering classes.
+The courses conducted by reputed institutes like Kaplan can prove to be very beneficial.
+Such institutes possess a great deal of experience in preparing students for the test.
+The teachers handling the class impart expert guidance to the students and are able to clarify most of their doubts.
+The students attending classes with a good institute are able to gain access to a wide range of excellent study material and strategies for attempting the questions correctly.
+The more reputed an institution is, the higher is its registration fees for a class.
+If you feel that you will not be able to afford the cost of registering, then it would be advisable to go in for self study when you take the test in your junior year.
+If the scores are not up to the mark, then you can contemplate going in for a preparation class before you take a retest.
+There are a number of resources available to help you in self study for the test.
+You will get a number of guides in bookstores and you can also buy them online in websites like www.amazon.com and www.actstudent.org.
+You can get access to free practice tests and many other test taking tips in the website, www.actstudent.org.